hmontenegro/biostar-recipes/docs/howto.md

 ![alt text](https://github.com/Natay/biostar-recipes/blob/master/docs/images/create_project.png "Create Project")

-This will open page allowing you to name your project, give it an image, etc.
+This will open a page allowing you to name your project, give it an image, etc.

 Clicking `Create` makes an empty project that you have `OWNER ACCESS` to.